firstfloorsoftware/bloc_test/README.md

   - user statistics

 ## BLoC
 Proper separation of concerns by using the Business Logic Component pattern.
 Heavily relies on streams to notify the UI of changes in the business layer.
-No 3rd-party package depencendies, just plain Flutter.
+No 3rd-party package dependencies, just plain Flutter.

 ## Acknowledgements
 Based on the great work of [Didier Boelens](https://www.didierboelens.com/).
 If you need a proper introduction into BLoC, please do read his article about [Reactive Programming - Streams - BLoC](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/).